 Stover then boarded the small canoe they’d brought along and paddled to the island.
 The sight of the skeletal captain, covered with sores and blood, rendered him speechless.
 What he saw inside the tent shocked him even more.

 The story of the Boon Island cannibals created an international sensation then, and still inspires books and essays.
-It destroyed John Deane’s reputation, which he spent a lifetime trying to repair.
+It destroyed John Deane’s reputation, though he spent a lifetime trying to repair it.

 The Nottingham Galley

 The Nottingham Galley set sail from London on Sept.
 10, 1710 under the command of Capt.
 John Deane.
 Bound for Ireland with a cargo of rope, Deane brought along the ship’s principal owners: his brother Jasper and an English gentleman named Miles Whitworth.

 They left in a convoy of merchant vessels protected by two Royal Navy warships.
 England was warring with France in the War of the Spanish Succession (called Queen Anne’s War or one of the French and Indian wars in New England).
 Merchant ships needed protection from the French privateers patrolling the Irish Sea.